Cadry's Kitchen

 Notes

-This dish will keep in an airtight container in the fridge for up to 1 week, or you can freeze it in a freezer-safe zip-top bag with the air pressed out for up to 1 month.
+This dish will keep in an airtight container in the fridge for about 4 days, or you can freeze it in a freezer-safe zip-top bag with the air pressed out for up to 1 month.
 After thawing, I recommend adding extra dressing and salt to liven it up again.

 Reprinted from Oh She Glows Every Day by arrangement with Avery, a member of Penguin Group (USA) LLC, A Penguin Random House Company.
 Copyright 2016, Glo Bakery Corporation.